 Here are some ways I can support you.

 What to expect — A full review of your manuscript, including a detailed letter addressing what’s working and what might need more work, with attention to narrative arc, character development, language, voice, point of view, marketability, and next steps.
 In addition to the letter, in-line edits and margin notes on the manuscript will be provided, but that will depend on how much “bigger picture” (plot, narrative, world building, etc) work needs to be done.
 Following your receipt of the letter and marked-up manuscript, you have the option of a 30-minute phone or video conference to discuss the critique at no extra charge.

 Picture Book Critique — Fiction or nonfiction, up to 2000 words, $300

-Picture Book Self-Publishing Prep (includes multiple rounds of editing, plus copyediting/proofreading intended to get your picture ready for self-publishing) up to 2000 words, $550 (OR $250 add-on if you start with a PB Critique)
+Picture Book Self-Publishing Prep — Includes multiple rounds of editing, plus copyediting/proofreading intended to get your picture book ready for self-publishing, up to 2000 words, $550 (or a $250 add-on if you start with a Picture Book Critique)

 At this time, I am not taking on YA projects.